JuliaTrustworthyAI/CounterfactualExplanations.jl/dev/juliacon22/proposal.md

 We would love to present this work at JuliaCon 22 for the following reasons:

 1. **We think that our package is a timely and valuable contribution to the Julia community**.
 Explainable AI tools are crucial for (re-)building trust in machine learning and counterfactual explanations are among the most promising approaches.
 To the best of our knowledge our package offers its first implementation in Julia.
-2. Support for other programming languages also makes this package useful for the broader community working on explainable AI community. **Explaining models programmed in `Python` and `R` through a pure-Julia package is a striking example of Julia's unique support for language interoperability**.
+2. Support for other programming languages also makes this package useful for the broader community working on explainable AI community. **Explaining models programmed in Python and R through a pure-Julia package is a striking example of Julia's unique support for language interoperability**.
 We hope that this may help draw attention to Julia from the broader programming community.
 3. **We are looking for challenge and support from the community**.
 JuliaCon 22 is a unique opportunity to create awareness.

-Regarding the third point it is worth mentioning that Patrick has only recently moved to Julia following years of programming in R, Python, C++ and MATLAB.
+Regarding the third point it is worth mentioning that [presenter] has only recently moved to Julia following years of programming in R, Python, C++ and MATLAB.
 While every effort has been made to follow Julian best practices and develop an accessible and extensible package, there is certainly scope for improvement and guidance from more experienced Julians.
 To this end, we are looking for constructive criticism and also contributors that can help us develop this package further in the future.

 Finally, just a quick note that for the session image we have chosen an animated GIF.
 Should this not work for you, we can send a static PNG instead.